Hong Kong SAR

 Payment of tax

 Tax is usually payable in two instalments.
 The dates of payment of tax, which generally fall between November of the year in which the return is issued and April of the following year, are determined by the CIR and specified in an assessment notice.
 A system of provisional tax payments applies whereby estimated tax payments are made during the current year.
-The provisional profits tax payable is normally estimated based on the previous year’s profits tax liability.
+The provisional profits tax payable is normally estimated based on the previous year’s assessable profits.
 The provisional profits tax already paid is credited against the final profits tax assessed for a year of assessment, which is determined after filing of the return.

-Taking a company with an accounting year end date of 31 December as an example, the final tax payment for the company for a given tax year is usually due in November of the year in which the return is issued, whereas the provisional tax payments (to be paid in two instalments) are usually due in November of the current year and January of the next year.
+Taking a company with an accounting year end date of 31 December as an example, the final tax payment for the company for a given tax year is usually due in November of the year in which the return is issued, whereas the provisional tax payments (to be paid in two instalments) are usually due in November of the same year and January of the following year.

 Tax audit process